sunnysideup/silverstripe-default-predict/docs/en/INDEX.md

 1. add the DefaultPredict extension.

-2. you can exclude fields like this:
+2. you can exclude fields like this

 ```php
 private static $default_predict_exclude = [